freedomofpress/securedrop-docs/docs/admin/installation/generate_submission_key.rst

    .. code-block:: sh

-      gpg -K --fingerprint
+      gpg -K --show-colons --fingerprint

 #.
-The key fingerprint is the series of letters and number in 10 batches of 4.
-Enter this fingerprint *without spaces* as the ``<KeyFingerprint>`` in the next command to export the Submission Private Key to a temporary file:
+The key fingerprint is the series of letters and number on the line starting with ``frp::``.
+Copy this fingerprint (without the colons) and paste it where ``<KeyFingerprint>`` appears in the next command.
+This will export the Submission Private Key to a temporary file:

    .. code-block:: sh